 NPDES Permits for Stormwater Discharges Associated with Construction Activities

-Individual NPDES permits are issued for projects located in drainage basins Designated or listed Existing Use as "High Quality" or "Exceptional Value," (Special Protection) whereas projects within other drainage basins would qualify for a general permit in most situations.
+Individual NPDES permits are for projects located in drainage basins listed Designated or Existing Use as "High Quality" or "Exceptional Value," (Special Protection) whereas projects within other drainage basins can qualify for a General NPDES permit in most situations.
 Official designations of drainage basins and streams are listed in the Pennsylvania Code.
-DEP's eMapPA website provides approximate "High Quality" and "Exceptional Value" watershed locations.
+DEP’s eMapPA website provides approximate "High Quality" and "Exceptional Value" watershed locations.

-An NPDES permit application consists of several forms, letters of notification, an erosion control (E&S) plan, a post construction stormwater management (PCSM) plan, and fees.
-The forms can also be obtained from the Conservation District office.
-The components of an NPDES permit application are stated in a "completeness review" checklist- part of the NPDES permit application package.
+A NPDES permit Notice of Intent (NOI, for General Permits) or Application (for Individual Permits) consists of several forms, PNDI receipt, erosion control (E&S) plan drawings, post construction stormwater management (PCSM) plan drawings, appropriate modules, and fees.
+The forms can be obtained from DEP or the Conservation District office.
+The required components of an NPDES permit application or NOI are listed in its appropriate checklist- and submitted with your NPDES permit application and/or NOI package.

-Fees associated with NPDES permits are made out to different "payees" depending on the fee.
+Checks associated with NPDES permits are to different "payees" depending on the fee.

 - The permit administrative fee is made out to: Centre County Clean Water Fund

 - The $100 per acre disturbed fee is made out to: Commonwealth of PA Clean Water Fund